AidosKuneen/consensus/README.md

 ## Overview

-This library is the consensus core of AidosKunene.
+This library is the consensus core of AidosKuneen.

 ## Requirements